B.o.B Presents: The Adventures of Bobby Ray: Singles

 The album's first single "Nothin' on You" featuring Bruno Mars, was uploaded onto B.o.B.'s MySpace on November 25, 2009, and released as the lead single on February 2, 2010 and achieved double Platinum sales in the United States.
 The album's second single "Don't Let Me Fall", peaked at number 67 on the US Billboard Hot 100.
 "Don't Let Me Fall," was sent to radio on September 28, 2010 in the United States.
 The album's third single "Airplanes", was released on April 13, 2010.
-"Airplanes" features Hayley Williams of Paramore and it has charted over 9 countries and peaked at number 2 in the United States and at number 1 in the United Kingdom.
-The song's sequel titled "Airplanes, Part II", which also was notable for charting and containing a featured verse from American rapper and international superstar Eminem.
+"Airplanes" features Hayley Williams of Paramore, and has charted over 9 countries and peaked at number 2 in the United States and at number 1 in the United Kingdom.
+The song's sequel, titled "Airplanes, Part II", contains a featured verse from American rapper and international superstar Eminem.

 The album's song "Bet I", was released as a promotional single on April 20, 2010 and features a verse from T.I..
 The album's fourth single "Magic", features Weezer's lead singer Rivers Cuomo.
 The song has charted over 10 countries and became his third top ten hit on the US Billboard Hot 100.
 After previously being released as a promotional single on October 21, 2008, "I'll Be in the Sky", was released on January 31, 2011, as the album's fifth single in United Kingdom.
 "I'll Be in the Sky" was only included on the European edition and the Japanese edition bonus tracks of the album.